Green Music Australia

 Co-written by First Nations music producer, Rhoda Roberts AO and sustainability expert, Matt Wicking, Sound Country gives musicians the practical tools and information they need to implement sustainable solutions across all parts of their artistic practice and career.

-Sound Country is available via an interactive website, downloadable PDF, and limited print booklet and features eight chapters explaining environmental principles, sustainability fundamentals, and the importance of First Nations leadership and knowledge.
+Sound Country is available via an interactive website, downloadable PDF, and limited print booklet featuring eight chapters explaining environmental principles, sustainability fundamentals, and the importance of First Nations leadership and knowledge.